ynput/OpenPype/website/docs/artist_hosts_maya_xgen.md

 ## Create

 Create an Xgen instance to publish.
-This needs to contain 1 Xgen collection only, but validation will check for this:
+This needs to contain only **one Xgen collection**.

 `OpenPype > Create... > Xgen`